Delta Psi (University of Vermont): Collapse

-By the late 1990s Delta Psi had started a slide into neglect.
-In 2003 the undergraduate organization reported only five active members.
+By the late 1990s, Delta Psi had started a slide into neglect.
+In 2003, the undergraduate organization reported only five active members.
 That year, several members were arrested during what university officials described as a hazing incident in which it was alleged another member was abducted off the street, hogtied, and taken to the chapter house where he was paddled, the incident being reported by the abducted member's girlfriend.
 Fraternity members disputed the hazing characterization, noting the member was an initiate of the fraternity, not a pledge, and explaining the entire event was a case of tomfoolery.
 University administrators ultimately issued an indefinite suspension of Delta Psi.

 The heating system failed in the house in December 2003, resulting in frozen water pipes.
 Responding to an alarm, city and fire department inspectors found "standing water, smashed doors and walls, woodwork torn apart, and paths of egress obstructed with debris."
 The city evicted the fraternity's remaining members, declaring the house uninhabitable.
 At that time, the university considered Delta Psi to be inactive.

 Graduate members of Delta Psi immediately undertook a fundraising campaign to pay for the renovation of the aging house, as well as maintain the unoccupied property until such time as the undergraduate organization could be restored.
 By 2005 they reported raising $1.2 million from alumni, short of the $2 million needed.
 In 2005, the house lost its property tax exempt status due to lack of student occupancy.
 The fraternity appealed the tax ruling in court, and won.
 However, the city appealed that decision to the Vermont Supreme Court which reversed the decision of the lower court in May 2008.
 Part of the ruling said, "In this case, it is uncontroverted that for three years Delta Psi did not use its residential property to house students—nor could it have legally done so.
 Their empty, dilapidated building does not confer any public benefit, or justify any public subsidy."

-In 2007 the Delta Psi chapter house was purchased by the University of Vermont for $1.2 million and renovated at the cost of more than $10 million to become an event space, and the home of the UVM Alumni Association.
+In 2007, the Delta Psi chapter house was purchased by the University of Vermont for $1.2 million and renovated at a cost of more than $10 million to become an event space, and the home of the UVM Alumni Association.

 In the 150 years since Delta Psi and Delta Upsilon separated, the latter fraternity avoided attempts to colonize the University of Vermont.
 In 2014, ten years after the collapse of Delta Psi, Delta Upsilon entered the Burlington campus for the first time since its split with Delta Psi, chartering a colony.
 The new group was installed as an active chapter in 2018.